 Students are assessed by a 90 minute long multiple-choice examination.
 A qualification parchment will be sent following successful completion of the examination.

 There are no entry requirements for this qualification.
-However, it is important that students are able to understand and articulate the concepts contained in the syllabus in the language that the course delivery and assessment will be completed in.
+However, it is important that learners are able to understand and articulate the concepts contained in the syllabus in the language that the course delivery and assessment will be completed in.

 For further information please consult the IELTS website: http://www.ielts.org/